csvsoundsystem/all-my-charts/README.md

 * `chart_type` can be `datetime` or `categorical`.
 Choose the former if you have an x-axis that is dates, i.e. a line chart.
 Choose the latter if you have categories, i.e. a bar chart.
 * `series` is the name of the column that has all of the names of the things you want to chart, e.g. program names or `item` in `t2`.
-* `date` is the column that has the date, expected to be in `YYYY-MM-DD` which treasury.io does automatically.
+* `x` is the column that has the date, not used for categorical charts, expected to be in [ISO-8601](http://en.wikipedia.org/wiki/ISO_8601) such as `YYYY-MM-DD`.
-* `value` is the column that has the value you want for your y-axis.
+* `y` is the column that has the value you want for your y-axis.
 * `container` is the selector, usually an id, for the div where your chart will be created.
 * `title` is the title of your chart as a string.
 * `y_axis_label` is the y-axis label as a string.